 After IPv4’s development in the early 80s, the available IPv4 address pool begun to shrink rapidly as the demand of addresses exponentially increased with Internet.
 Taking pre-cognizance of the situation that might arise, IETF, in 1994, initiated the development of an addressing protocol to replace IPv4.
 The progress of IPv6 can be tracked by means of the RFC published:

 1998 – RFC 2460 – Basic Protocol

 2003 – RFC 2553 – Basic Socket API

 2004 – RFC 3697 – Flow Label Specification

 2006 – RFC 4291 – Address architecture (revision)

 2006 – RFC 4294 – Node requirement

-June 06, 2012 some of Internet giants chose to put their Servers on IPv6.
-Presently they are using Dual Stack mechanism to implement IPv6 parallel with IPv4.
+On June 06, 2012, some of the Internet giants chose to put their Servers on IPv6.
+Presently they are using Dual Stack mechanism to implement IPv6 parallel in with IPv4.